MikoAshu/algorithm-notes/monotonic-stack/README.md

 * Since the information contained inside the stack is limited, there might be a need to store an additional data outside the stack - e.g **max element** inside
 * The algorithm, generally speaking, takes O(N) Time and O(N) Space as we are storing one element at a time and we do the callculations on one pass.
 * If elements are _**not next to eachother**_ and a relationship is required between them, a 2 or more pass might be required.
 E.g - [Leetcode 316.
 Remove Duplicate letters](https://leetcode.com/problems/remove-duplicate-letters/)
+* On last element/ sequence inside the monotonic stack, there might/ usually is an edge case where we might miss a value and that has to be put into consideration .. see example [402.
+Remove K Digits (Medium)](leetcode-402-remove-k-digits.md)

 ![](../.gitbook/assets/monostack.png)